Skip to main content

 CLI Commands

-The daydream-scope CLI provides commands for managing plugins directly from the terminal.
+The daydream-scope CLI provides commands for managing nodes directly from the terminal.

-Shows all installed plugins with their name, version, source, and registered pipelines.
+Shows all installed nodes with their name, version, source, and registered pipelines.

 uv run daydream-scope install <package>